CSC510/SQLvsNOSQL/README.md

 ###Other differences
 MySQL supports for atomic transactions.
 The ability to contain multiple operations within a transaction and rollback the whole thing as if it were a single operation.
 MongoDB does not support transactions, but single operations are atomic.
-MySQL uses specific language for data manipulation, e.g. Select, Insert, and Update statements, while NoSQL finish tasks through object-oriented APIs.
+MySQL uses specific language for data manipulation, e.g. Select, Insert, and Update statements, while NoSQL finish tasks through object-oriented APIs[5].
-As for consistency, MySQL can be configured for strong consistency, while NoSQL depends on different products.
+As for consistency, MySQL can be configured for strong consistency, while NoSQL depends on different products[6].

                  |     MySQL     |     MongoDB
     ------------ | ------------- | -------------